ChickenProp/chickenprop.github.com/drafts/ruining-log-money-maximizer.md

 \[ 0.4\ln(100 - 99) + 0.6\ln(100 + 2055) ≈ 4.6053 \]
 </p>

 so he'll accept it.
-He'd *rather* wager some fraction of £0.99 against the same fraction of £20.55, but if I'm not giving him that option, he'll take what he can get.
+He'd *rather* wager some fraction of £0.99 against the same fraction of £20.55 (roughly £0.58 against £11.93), but if that's not on the table, he'll take what he can get.

 If he wins he has £21.55 to his name, which he values at \\( \\ln(2155) ≈ 7.6755 \\).
-So I offer him to wager his £21.54 against my £3573.85, 60% chance of winning, which he values at... still \\( 7.6755 \\) but it's higher at the 7th decimal place.
+So I offer him to wager £21.54 against my £3573.85, 60% chance of winning, which he values at... still \\( 7.6755 \\) but it's higher at the 7th decimal place.
 And so on, the stakes I offer growing exponentially - Logan is indifferent between a certainty of \\( £x \\) and a 60% chance of \\( £x^{5/3} \\) (plus 40% chance of £0.01), so I just have to offer slightly more than that (minus his current bankroll).

 Admittedly, I'm not giving Logan much choice here.
 He can either bet everything or nothing.
 Can I instead offer him bets where he chooses how much of his money to put in, and he still puts in all but a penny?
 I'm pretty sure yes: we just need to find a function \\( f : ℝ\_{>0}^2 → ℝ\_{>0} \\) such that whenever \\( a ∈ (0, x] \\),